Documentation

 - Sentinel detects the new incoming message from your local Messages database.

-- The on-device AI analyzes the message using an 8-step behavioral rubric.
+- The AI analyzes the message using an 8-step behavioral rubric.

 - If manipulation or deception is detected, you get an instant notification with a breakdown of what was found.